stokesy56/VPC-and-Networking/README.md

-# VPC and Networking :sushi::japan::lollipop::bread:
+# VPC and Networking :sushi::japan:

 ## What is a VPC?